StackVista/stackstate-docs/setup/data-management/backup_restore/kubernetes_backup.md

 ---
-description: StackState Self-hosted
+description: Rancher Observability Self-hosted
 ---

 # Kubernetes backup

 ## Overview

-The Kubernetes setup for StackState has a built-in backup and restore mechanism that can be configured to store backups to the local clusters, to AWS S3 or to Azure Blob Storage.
+The Kubernetes setup for Rancher Observability has a built-in backup and restore mechanism that can be configured to store backups to the local clusters, to AWS S3 or to Azure Blob Storage.

 ### Backup scope

 The following data can be automatically backed up:

 * **Configuration and topology data** stored in StackGraph is backed up when the Helm value `backup.stackGraph.enabled` is set to `true`.
-* **Metrics** stored in StackState's Victoria Metrics instance(s) is backed up when the Helm value `victoria-metrics-0.backup.enabled` and `victoria-metrics-1.backup.enabled` are set to `true`.
+* **Metrics** stored in Rancher Observability's Victoria Metrics instance(s) is backed up when the Helm value `victoria-metrics-0.backup.enabled` and `victoria-metrics-1.backup.enabled` are set to `true`.
-* **Telemetry data** stored in StackState's Elasticsearch instance is backed up when the Helm value `backup.elasticsearch.enabled` is set to `true`.
+* **Telemetry data** stored in Rancher Observability's Elasticsearch instance is backed up when the Helm value `backup.elasticsearch.enabled` is set to `true`.
-* **OpenTelemetry data** stored in StackState's ClickHouse instance is backed up when the Helm value `clickhouse.backup.enabled` is set to `true`.
+* **OpenTelemetry data** stored in Rancher Observability's ClickHouse instance is backed up when the Helm value `clickhouse.backup.enabled` is set to `true`.

 The following data will **not** be backed up:

 * In transit topology and telemetry updates stored in Kafka - these only have temporary value and would be of no use when a backup is restored
 * Master node negotiations state stored in ZooKeeper - this runtime state would be incorrect when restored and will be automatically determined at runtime
-* Kubernetes configuration state and raw persistent volume state - this state can be rebuilt by re-installing StackState and restoring the backups.
+* Kubernetes configuration state and raw persistent volume state - this state can be rebuilt by re-installing Rancher Observability and restoring the backups.
 * Kubernetes logs - these are ephemeral.

 ### Storage options